A Simple Self-Care Primer

 Commit to a walk after dinner or getting your phone out of your bedroom.

-After you are successful, you move on to the next area you’d like to address.
-One step at a time.
 If you’re not sure, then I think getting better sleep is usually a good place to start.
-Being sleep deprived is no joke.
+Being sleep-deprived is no joke.

-Expect to drop the ball sometimes.
-That’s life and, in our line of work, there are always crazy circumstances that throw us for a loop.
 Whenever you find that your self-care practices aren’t what you’d like or need them to be, just be kind to yourself and start again.
 You’re not a failure.
 Don’t waste time or energy beating yourself up.

-Begin again, wherever you are, and start taking baby steps back towards your self-care practices or goals.
+Begin again, wherever you are, and start taking baby steps back toward your self-care practices or goals.
 Make it easy to succeed by lowering the bar and just get back to it in whatever way you can.

 Why It Matters: